 UK Academy for Information Systems (UKAIS)

 Member of European Group on Organisational Studies (EGOS)

-British Association Management (BAM)
+Member of British Association Management (BAM)

 Member of Association Directors Adult Social Services (ADASS) Information Management group